firebolt-db/godocs/docs/sql_reference/functions-reference/string/lpad.md

 # LPAD

-Adds a specified pad string to the end of the string repetitively up until the length of the resulting string is equivalent to an indicated length.
+Adds a specified pad string to the start of the string repetitively up until the length of the resulting string is equivalent to an indicated length.

 The similar function to pad the end of a string is [`RPAD`](./rpad.md).